 Tools & Equipment Used to Make Bacon in the Oven

 Contains affiliate links where I might receive a commission if you make a purchase, at no additional cost to you.

-- Bacon as much as you want
+- 8 oz Thick Cut Bacon (or as much as you want)

 - Place the bacon on a foil-lined rimmed baking sheet.

 - Drizzle a little water over the bacon.